RUMD: A general purpose molecular dynamics package optimized to utilize GPU hardware down to a few thousand particles: RUMD: Features

-\begin{description} \item[Python interface:] Users control the software via a Python interface which allows simulations of considerable complexity to be implemented straightforwardly.
+\begin{description} \item[Python interface:] The user controls the software via a Python interface which allows simulations of considerable complexity to be implemented straightforwardly.
 An example of a simple user Python-script is given in Fig.~\ref{PythonSimpleExample}. \item[Pair potentials:] 12-6 Lennard-Jones, generalized Lennard-Jones, inverse power law, Gaussian core, Buckingham, Dzugotov, Girifalco, Yukawa, and more.
 New pair potentials are easily added, as described in the tutorial.
-Three different ``cutoff methods'' for truncating the pair potential are provided: simple truncation with no shift; truncation plus shift of the potential energy to ensure continuity; and truncation plus shift of the pair force\cite{Toxvaerd/Dyre:2011} to ensure its continuity (this corresponds to adding a linear term in the potential). \item[Other interactions:] Intramolecular interactions including constraints, bond-stretching forces, angular forces and dihedral forces. \item[Integrators:] NVE (Verlet/Leap-frog), NVT (Nos\'{e}-Hoover), NPT\cite{Martyna1994}, NVU (geodesics on the constant potential energy surface)\cite{Ingebrigtsen/others:2011a,Ingebrigtsen/others:2011b}.
-Couette shear flow using the SLLOD equations of motion and Lees-Edwards boundary conditions. \item[File formats:] configurations are stored in xyz format with extensions, compressed using gzip; data can be saved logarithmically in time for efficient use of disk space while allowing the study of a large range of time scales in a single simulation; molecular structure (bonds, angles and dihedrals) is specified in separate topology files.
+Three different ``cutoff methods'' for truncating the pair potential are provided: simple truncation with no shift, truncation plus shift of the potential energy to ensure continuity, and truncation plus shift of the pair force\cite{Toxvaerd/Dyre:2011} to ensure its continuity (this corresponds to adding a linear term in the potential). \item[Other interactions:] Intramolecular interactions, including both rigid-body constraints \cite{Toxvaerd/others::2009, Ingebrigtsen/Dyre:2012} and flexible terms---bond-stretching forces, angular forces and dihedral forces.
+Three-body angle-dependent non-bonding interactions\cite{Axilrod/Teller:1943}.
+Many-body interactions for metals based on effective medium theory\cite{Jacobsen/Stoltze/Norskov:1996}. \item[Integrators:] NVE (Verlet/Leap-frog), NVT (Nos\'{e}-Hoover), NPT\cite{Martyna1994}, NVU (geodesics on the constant potential energy surface)\cite{Ingebrigtsen/others:2011a,Ingebrigtsen/others:2011b}.
+Couette shear flow using the SLLOD equations of motion and Lees-Edwards boundary conditions. \item[File formats:] Configurations are stored in the xyz format with extensions, compressed using gzip; data can be saved block-wise logarithmically in time for efficient use of disk space while allowing the study of a large range of time scales in a single simulation; molecular structure (bonds, angles and dihedrals) is specified in separate topology files.
 Tools for creating initial configurations and topology files are provided. \item[Analysis tools:] Basic statistics of energy, pressure, etc. for thermodynamics.
-Measures of structure; radial distribution function, static structure factor, radius of gyration, mean-square end-to-end distance.
-Measures of dynamics; mean-square displacement, incoherent intermediate scattering function, non-Gaussian parameter, end-to-end vector autocorrelation function, Rouse-mode autocorrelation function.
-New analysis tools are continuously being added.
-Analysis tools work on data stored during simulations and can thus be applied at the end of (or during) a simulation run.
-In addition the user can define customized on-the-fly analysis tools written in Python. \item[Auto-tuner:] A script for optimizing internal parameters---specifically, the choice of algorithm for generating the neighbor list, the neighbor-list skin size, and the way the generation of the neighbor list and the calculation of non-bonding forces are distributed among the GPU threads. \end{description}
+Measures of structure: radial distribution function, static structure factor, radius of gyration, mean-square end-to-end distance.
+Measures of dynamics: mean-square displacement, incoherent intermediate scattering function, non-Gaussian parameter, end-to-end vector autocorrelation function, Rouse-mode autocorrelation function.
+New analysis tools are added regularly.
+Analysis tools work on data stored during simulations and can be applied at the end of or during a simulation.
+The user may define customized on-the-fly analysis tools written in Python. \item[Autotuner:] A script for optimizing internal parameters---specifically, the choice of algorithm for generating the neighbor list, the neighbor-list skin size, and the way the generation of the neighbor list and the calculation of non-bonding forces are distributed among the GPU threads.
+The autotuner is described in the appendix. \end{description}

 RUMD is mostly implemented in single precision.
 This leads to a drift in the total energy when running long constant-energy (NVE) simulations, but is not an issue for NVT and NPT simulations where a thermostat is applied.
 RUMD can be made fully double precision by a search and replace in the source code - we are planning to implement a more elegant way for the user to choose between single and double precision.
 RUMD uses a single GPU per simulation; support for multiple GPU simulations is planned for future development.